 Bluemed initiative was developed under the Italian Presidency of the EU Council in 2014 together with Mediterranean EU Member States and Portugal and with the support of the European Commission.
 It fosters integration of knowledge and efforts to develop the Blue Growth in the Mediterranean and promotes joint actions of relevant research and innovation priorities.
 In addition it maximises the leverage effects of the research investments.

 Bluemed has identified a number of Blue Growth related challenges, including “MSP and ICZM in the Mediterranean”.
-The Strategic Research and Innovation Agenda (SRIA) issued in September 2015 is a tool for addressing these challenges.
+The Strategic Research and Innovation Agenda (SRIA) issued in September 2015 and updated with the last version in 2017 is a tool for addressing these challenges.
 It is a living document (to be updated every 6 months) detailing the scope, level and duration of specific joint actions to be taken in order to achieve a particular goal falling within a key challenge.